clojurebridge-minneapolis/track1-chatter/README.md

 ```

 defroutes is specific to Clojure web apps.
 It's creating a set of
-routes and giving them the name ```app-routes```.
+routes and giving them the name `app-routes`.
 The expressions after
-symbol "app-routes" are the route definitions.
+symbol `app-routes` are the route definitions.
 There are two.

 The first is